guangxush/LearnEng/Dictation/README.md

      - Jerry: So, what are(do) you gonna(going to) do now?
 You gonna look for something else in real estate(房地产)?
      - George: Nobody's hiring now.
 The market's terrible.
 146. Edmonton's a surprisingly diverse city -- nearly one in five people here were born in another country.
-147. There are satisfyingly crunchy(松脆).
+147. They're satisfyingly crunchy(松脆).
 Chocolately  sweet, and gooeylicious(黏糊的).
+148. It shouldn't take too long(require too much time).
+I'd say(guess) maybe oh...
+4 hours.
+Really, though, Jerry, there's not that much!
+149. It's time to got your weekend back and turn your "To do" list into a "To done" list!
+Ace, that helpful place.